-Shopping for a new range hood?
-You’re probably considering size, performance, quality, and appearance to help you make your decision.
-But have you given any thought to the noise level of your new appliance?
-Range hood sound levels can vary.
-A Sones noise rating typically measures the amount of noise a range hood produces.
+Are you looking for a new range hood?
+In making your decision, you probably consider size, performance, quality, and appearance.
+Have you considered the noise level of your new appliance?
+The sound level of a range hood can vary.
+The Sones noise rating measures the amount of noise produced by a range hood.

-In this article, we’ll explain exactly what a Sones noise rating means, why it matters, and the factors that affect the rating.
-That way, you can ensure you get the ideal range hood for your kitchen for the most comfortable cooking experience.
+This article explains what a Sones noise rating is, why it matters, and how it is influenced.
+As a result, you can get the best range hood for your kitchen for the most comfortable cooking experience.

-A sone is defined as a unit of sound or loudness.
-Sones are used to measure noise, such as fans, which include kitchen fans, bathroom fans, and those found in your range hood.
-One sone is equal to about 1,000 Hz with a sound level about 40 decibels above a normal reference level.
-In other words, a sound that delivers over four sones is about four times louder than the normal reference level.
-However, it’s important to note that two sones don’t add up to 80 decibels.
-Decibels don’t increase at a linear level.
-Instead, they follow a curve that slowly flattens out.
+Sones are units of sound or loudness.
+In addition to kitchen fans, bathroom fans, and range hood fans, sones measure noise.
+A sone is about 1,000 Hz with a sound level about 40 decibels above a normal reference level.
+A sound that delivers over four sones is about four times louder than the normal reference level.
+It’s important to note, however, that two sones do not equal 80 decibels.
+There is no linear increase in decibels.
+Rather, they follow a curve that gradually flattens out.

 dB = 33.2*log10(Sones) + 28